Random Forests for time-fixed and time-dependent predictors: The DynForest R package: The DynForest R package The DynForest R package

 }

-\texttt{predict()} is the function (S3 method) to predict the outcome on new subjects.
+\texttt{predict()} is the S3 function for class \texttt{DynForest} to predict the outcome on new subjects.
 Landmark time can be specified to consider only longitudinal data collected up to this time to compute the prediction.
 The call of this function is:

 \begin{Shaded} \begin{Highlighting}[] \FunctionTok{predict}\NormalTok{(object, }\AttributeTok{timeData =} \ConstantTok{NULL}\NormalTok{, }\AttributeTok{fixedData =} \ConstantTok{NULL}\NormalTok{,} \NormalTok{ idVar, timeVar, }\AttributeTok{t0 =} \ConstantTok{NULL}\NormalTok{)} \end{Highlighting} \end{Shaded}